 Context: Jane Austen became ill in 1816.
 The following year her health had declined and on 24 May 1817 she left Chawton with Cassandra and moved into lodgings in Winchester, to be near Dr Lyford at the County Hospital.
 Her illness however rapidly worsened and she died on 18 July 1817.

-July 15th is also St Swithin’s Day, something the Town seemed to have forgetten.
+Jane Austen wrote this poem just two days before her death, on 15 July 1817, which was the day of the Winchester Races, a fashionable race day, and also St Swithin’s Day.
 St Swithin, a 9th century bishop, patron saint of Winchester, is linked through long tradition to the idea that if it rains on his feast day, it will continue to rain for 40 days and nights.
 The summer of 1817 was notably wet…